 With this eating disorder, there comes a deep fear of weight gain.
 To combat this, individuals often strive to continue to lose weight despite the life-threatening impacts.

 Those with bulimia are caught within a constant cycle of eating large quantities of food (binging) and then compensating for that behaviour.
 There are many ways in which those with this eating disorder can choose to ‘purge‘ including; self-induced vomiting, laxative or diuretic use, fasting for an extended period of time or participating in over-exercise.

 Note; There are obvious cross-overs between this eating disorder and that of Anorexia Nervosa that we’ll discuss in a later part of the series.

 Also known as BED or Emotional Eating, this eating disorder is often associated with higher body weight.
 It involves recurrent episodes of eating a large quantity of food, loss of control of eating, a sense of shame, distress, and guilt after a binge, and the absence of compensating behaviors.
 This sets it apart from Bulimia wherein the person then compensates using a variety of methods (see above).

 Other Specified Feeding or Eating Disorder.

 Standing for Other Specified Feeding or Eating Disorder and previously known as Eating Disorder Not Otherwise Specified (EDNOS).
-This is considered a ‘catch-all‘ diagnoses for sufferers who clearly have an issue with food and weight, but don’t fall neatly into any other frame.
+This is considered a ‘catch-all‘ diagnosis for sufferers who clearly have an issue with food and weight, but don’t fall neatly into any other frame.

 Note: You can read more about OSFED (and the other disorders) on the Beat website.